Dear Parents/Carers of children in Year 3,

 Nail varnish should not be worn in school.
 Long hair (both boys and girls) should be tied back with appropriate blue accessories matching our school uniform.
 Plain stud earrings and a watch may be worn, but no other jewellery.
 Children will be required to remove jewellery for P.E.
 If earrings cannot be removed, they should be covered in tape for the lesson so please teach your child to do this for themselves.

 As you are probably aware, school life is busy!
 We have a lot of great activities we would like to carry out with Year 3, as a result we will to ask for your support from time to time.
 Any help that you can offer will be much appreciated, whether it be a once in a while for an activity/trip or a regular weekly time that you can help with reading.
 Due to new government guidelines, if you do wish to be a parent helper, certain procedures have to be followed.
-Please see your class teacher if you are able to help in anyway and we will explain what needs to be done.
+Please see your class teacher of the office if you are able to help in anyway and we will explain what needs to be done.

 The time that you give us is so valuable to our teaching and the children’s learning.